cayasso/cacheman/README.md

 ### Cacheman(name, [options])

 Create `cacheman` instance.
-It accepts a required `name` and an `options`. `options` can contain `ttl` to set the default "Time To Live" in seconds, `engine` that could be "memory", "redis" or "mongo", and the corresponding engine options that can be passed like `port`, `host`, etc.
+It accepts a required `name` and an `options`. `options` can contain `ttl` to set the default "Time To Live" in seconds, `engine` that could be "memory", "in file", "redis" or "mongo", and the corresponding engine options that can be passed like `port`, `host`, etc.

 By default `cacheman` uses the `cacheman-memory` engine.